Christkind: History

+The Christmas gift-bringer Knecht Ruprecht was alternatively called de hele Christ ("the Holy Christ") in the Mittelmark area (now Brandenburg), suggesting a conflation with the Christkind.

 Since the 1990s, the Christkind has faced increasing competition from the Weihnachtsmann, caused by the use of the American version of Santa Claus as an advertising figure.
 Many traditionalist Catholics in recent times have advocated for the tradition of the Christkind as a "beautiful means of restoring the true meaning of Christmas".

 Christkindl or Christkindel are diminutive versions of Christkind.
 Christkind and Belsnickel are also found among communities of Volga German descent in Argentina.
 A well-known figure is the Christkind at the Christkindlesmarkt in Nuremberg, which is represented by a young woman chosen every two years for this task.

 Christkindl is also a part of the city of Steyr in Austria, named after the allegedly miraculous wax statue of Christkind in the town church.